Nadya Tolokonnikova

-On August 17, 2012, she was arrested for "hooliganism motivated by religious hatred" after a performance in Moscow Cathedral of Christ the Saviour and was ultimately sentenced to two years' imprisonment.
-On December 23, 2013, she was released early with another Pussy Riot member Maria Alyokhina under a newly passed amnesty bill dedicated to the 20th anniversary of the Russian constitution.
+On August 17, 2012, she was arrested for "hooliganism motivated by religious hatred" after a performance in the Cathedral of Christ the Saviour in Moscow and was ultimately sentenced to two years' imprisonment.
+On December 23, 2013, she was released early alongside fellow Pussy Riot member Maria Alyokhina under a newly passed amnesty bill dedicated to the 20th anniversary of the Russian constitution.

 While jailed, Tolokonnikova was recognized as a political prisoner by the Russian human rights group Union of Solidarity with Political Prisoners.
 Amnesty International named her a prisoner of conscience due to "the severity of the response of the Russian authorities".

-On 30 December 2021, Russia's Ministry of Justice added Tolokonnikova to its list of "foreign agents".
+On December 30, 2021, Russia's Ministry of Justice added Tolokonnikova to its list of "foreign agents".

+Currently she lives outside Russia, but does not disclose where for safety reasons.
+On July 14, 2025, she became an Icelandic citizen.

 Early life and education

-Tolokonnikova was born on November 7, 1989 in the industrial city of Norilsk, Russia, to parents Andrey Stepanovich Tolokonnikov and Yekaterina Voronina.
+Tolokonnikova was born on November 7, 1989, in the industrial city of Norilsk, Russia, to parents Andrey Stepanovich Tolokonnikov and Yekaterina Voronina.
 Her parents divorced when she was five years old.
 In her late school years, she was active in amateur modern literature and art projects, organized by the Novoye Literaturnoye Obozreniye.

-In 2007, at age 17, Tolokonnikova moved to Moscow and enrolled in the philosophy department of the Moscow State University.
+In 2007, at age 17, Tolokonnikova moved to Moscow, and enrolled in the philosophy department of the Moscow State University.

 Career

-Tolokonnikova and Verzilov joined the Voina art collective in 2007 and participated in several of their provocative art performances.
+Tolokonnikova and Pyotr Verzilov joined the Voina art collective in 2007 and participated in several of their provocative art performances.
 In February 2008, they were involved in the "Fuck for the heir Puppy Bear!" performance in which couples were filmed engaging in sexual acts in the Timiryazev State Biology Museum in Moscow.
 The performance was said to be intended as a kind of satire of then President Dmitry Medvedev's call for increased reproduction.
 She was in the late stages of pregnancy at the time.

 On March 3, 2008, she was detained by police at a dissenters march in Moscow.
 Tolokonnikova was among the Voina members who disrupted a trial for the director of the Andrei Sakharov Center in 2009.
 But later, according to the "Rossiyskaya Gazeta", together with Pyotr Verzilov were expelled from Voina "for provocation and surrender of activists of the group to the police".

 She also took part in a series of actions Operation Kiss Garbage, ("Лобзай мусора", roughly translated as "Kiss a pig") from January through March 2011.
 This project comprised female members' kissing policewomen in Moscow metro stations and on the streets.